josephgoksu/sky-design/README.md

 ![](https://raw.githubusercontent.com/y7usuf/sky-design/master/skydesign.png)

 Hey!
-It's Sky-Design, the CSS & Design Reference for developers who cares good design.
+It's Sky-Design, the CSS & Design Reference for developers who care about good design.

 > “Design is a solution to a problem.
 Art is a question to a problem.” – **John Maeda**